jongs/jongs.github.io/_posts/2024-09-08-ZIRP-and-the-tower-of-Babel.md

 With the end of ZIRP easy money, tons of crazy ideas became no longer affordable.
 We needed to go back to ideas that connect more directly with freedom, justice, prosperity, and safety.
 And as we can see, this is slowly happening.

 Free money builds the tower of Babel: dreams that are often noble in principle but catastrophic in practice because they are not anchored in reality.
-When we can’t afford those dreams, we need to focus on simpler, more real things: the  harvest, the houses, and how to govern each other.
+Like the tower of Babel, when these ideas win, we are all trapped in fantasy silos, unable to understand each other.
+However, when we can’t afford those dreams, we are driven towards  simpler, more real things: the  harvest, the houses, and how to govern each other.
+More straightforward ideas are easier to agree on, so as a result, t is also easier to get along.